NSuer/User_Interface_Project_3/README.md

 (Our Pictures don't work, see demo video or download code to see them)

 # Description of the project
 Our redesign of [Blinkee](https://blinkee.com/) focused on enhancing the user experience by streamlining the interface and reducing visual clutter.
-The primary goal was to create a clean, modern, and minimalist website that prioritizes user engagement while avoiding unnecessary distractions.
+The primary goal was to create a clean, modern, and minimalistic website that prioritizes user engagement while avoiding unnecessary distractions.
 The updated design ensures that users can seamlessly navigate the platform, easily find their desired products, and customize Blinkees without feeling overwhelmed.
 This redesign combines functionality with aesthetics to provide an enjoyable shopping experience for Blinkee’s audience, ensuring that the platform is both engaging and effective.

 Key features of the redesign include:
-- Simplified Layout: We reorganized the site structure to make navigation intuitive and visually appealing.
-The emphasis is on clarity and ease of use.
+- Simplified Layout: We reorganized the site structure to make navigation intuitive and visually appealing with emphasis on clarity and ease of use.
 - Redesigned custom Blinkee Creator: A dedicated, user-friendly tool allows customers to design their own custom Blinkees, offering a personalized experience with minimal friction.

-- TODO Double check me

 # Design Work
 ## 1. Choose a UI to fix
-We decided to fix the Blinkee website, https://blinkee.com/
+We decided to redesign the Blinkee website, https://blinkee.com/.
+We believe the issues with the Blinkee website center around usability and design concerns.
+As such, we will attempt to remedy the below issues as well as possible in our demo.

-On first glance, we noticed several things that could be improved, some of those are:
+On first glance, we noticed several things that could be improved, including:
 - "Qty Discount" Button - They displayed the price for this with the label "Bulk."
 They should use the same wording to keep correlation.
 - Footer - The whole footer is a mess.
 It takes up half of the screen, two long vertical lists, duplicate navigation buttons (Checkout, My Account/Account), and the Home navigation only at the bottom.
-- They added a Christmas theme to the home page that moves and it's very distracting, it's linked to their Christmas themed blinkees but why wouldn't that be on the main page?
+- They added a Christmas theme to the home page that moves and is very distracting.
+The theme linked to their Christmas themed blinkees but why wouldn't that be on the main page?
-- "Custom Blinkee" - Button in the navigation leads to a completely new website with no way to get back.
+- "Custom Blinkee" - Button in the navigation leads to a completely new website with no way to get back aside from using the back button built into one's search engine.
-- Products Page - This page isn't structured overly well.
-Doesn't stick with the four per row theme of the main page and is somewhat hard to differentiate between the different items.
+- Products Page - This page is not structured well.
+It fails to stick with the four items per row layout of the main page, and it can be somewhat hard to differentiate between the different items.

 ## 2. Redesign research, data, planning

 Chosen Methods
 - Expert heuristic evaluation
     - To complete this method, we will read through each of the linked articles on the “Heuristic evaluation” Canvas page.
 After reading through each of the heuristics, we will determine which are most applicable to our chosen website.
 We will then determine if each of the chosen guidelines is addressed by the current website.
-For those that are not yet addressed, we will figure out the best way to implement it in our redesign.
+For those that are not yet addressed, we will figure out the best way to implement them in our redesign.

     - Chosen Heuristics
         - Visibility of System Status